IBM/oic-i-agentic-ai-tutorials/i-oic-integrate-headless-ai-agent/backend_code/api/deployment-guide_updated.md

 cd oic-i-agentic-ai-tutorials/i-oic-integrate-headless-ai-agent/backend_code
 ```

 3. Create an **.env** file in CWD with the variables defined in "env.sample" with actual values.
+Replace YOUR_INSTANCE_URL with the watsonx Orchestrate service instance URL , API_KEY with watsonx Orchestrate API Key and CLOUD_API_KEY with IBM Cloud API Key

 4. Install the required dependencies